JoanValiente/1-OTycoon/README.md

 - Riot police: Their objective will be to close the electoral college.
 If they succeed, the game will be over.

-- Yellow ties farmer: it collects automatically yellow ties for you.
+- Roomba: it collects automatically yellow ties for you.

-- Elders voters: They are like normal voters but slower.
-They drop more yellow ties but they are focused by the Riot police.

 ### Structures